 - Account forms

 - Order tickets

 To obtain evidence that is in the hands of the respondents or held by third parties, each side may formally request information during the discovery process.
 All parties are required to respond to relevant discovery requests from the other side.
 You can request that the Administrative Judge issue a subpoena to obtain information from non-parties.

 Discovery requests can be in any or all of three forms:

 - Interrogatories – questions posed to other parties concerning factual matters (such as names of witnesses, the reasons for a trade recommendation, or the dates of a respondent's employment);

 - Requests for production of documents – documents held by the other side (for example, a request could be filed to produce copies of order tickets or monthly statements); and/or

 - Requests for admissions – factual matters that are important but not likely to be disputed (for example, a party could request that the other side admit that the account was first opened on a particular day or that a deposit or trade occurred on that day).

-No party may request personal tax returns or personal bank records during discovery unless the judgment officer grants permission.
+No party may request personal tax returns or personal bank records during discovery unless the Administrative Judge grants permission.